 “Just as, friends, the footprints of all jungle creatures are encompassed by the elephant‘s footprint, which is declared the largest due to its size; similarly, friends, all wholesome teachings are encompassed by the Four Noble Truths.
 Which four?
 They are the noble truth of suffering, the noble truth of the origin of suffering, the noble truth of the ending of suffering, and the noble truth of the way of practice leading to the ending of suffering.’

 Which, friends, are the five aggregates subject to clinging?
-They are namely: the aggregate of form subject to clinging, the aggregate of feeling subject to clinging, the aggregate of perception subject to clinging, the aggregate of volitional formations subject to clinging, and the aggregate of consciousness subject to clinging.
+They are namely: the aggregate of form subject to clinging, the aggregate of feeling subject to clinging, the aggregate of perception subject to clinging, the aggregate of intentional constructions subject to clinging, and the aggregate of consciousness subject to clinging.

 What, friends, is the aggregate of form subject to clinging?
 It consists of the four great elements and the forms dependent on these four great elements.

 What, friends, are the four great elements?
-They are the earth element, the water element, the fire element, and the air element.
+They are the earth element, the water element, the fire element, and the wind element.

 Earth Element

 Friends, there comes a time when the external water element is disturbed, and during that time, the external earth element disappears.
 When the external earth element is seen to be impermanent, subject to wearing away, and liable to disappearance and change, what of this body, which is clung to by craving and lasts but a while?
-There can be no considering that as 'I am this' or 'this is mine' or 'I am' .
+There can be no considering that as ‘I am this’ or ‘this is mine’ or ‘I am’ (the root of conceit, comparison, ego).

 And if others insult, abuse, provoke, or harass a bhikkhu, he understands that this painful feeling has arisen from sensory contact and is dependent on it, not independent.
-He perceives contact, feeling, perception, volitional formations, and consciousness as impermanent.
+He perceives contact, feeling, perception, intentional constructions, and consciousness as impermanent.
 His mind, focusing solely on the element as its object, acquires clarity, steadiness, and resolution.

 Now, if others treat that bhikkhu with actions that are unwished for, undesired, and disagreeable, through contact with fists, clods, sticks, or knives, he understands thus: This body is subject to contact with fists, clods, sticks, and knives.
 But this has been said by the Blessed One in the ‘advice on the simile of the saw’”: